sandhawke/crosscloud/functionality.md

 Each is presented as a brief "user story", usually about "Alice" and "Bob", two example users of Crosscloud applications.
 Alice and Bob like to play chess online.

+Each should also be explained in terms of microblogging, and maybe another app.

+Also, for each we should say where it is on the spectrum from being conceptualized as a problem to being an accepted deployed standard.

 ## Social App with Personal Online Database (pod) Servers